AdobeDocs/experience-manager-learn.en/help/sites/integrations/experience-platform/data-collection/tags/overview.md

 ---
 # Integrating Experience Platform Data Collection Tags and AEM {#overview}

-Learn how to integrate the Experience Platform _Data Collection Tags_ (formerly know as Launch) with Adobe Experience Manager.
+Learn how to integrate the tags in Adobe Experience Platform with Adobe Experience Manager.

->[!NOTE]
->
->Adobe Experience Platform Launch has been rebranded as a suite of data collection technologies in Adobe Experience Platform.
-Several terminology changes have rolled out across the product documentation as a result.
-Refer to the following [document](https://experienceleague.adobe.com/docs/experience-platform/tags/term-updates.html) for a consolidated reference of the terminology changes.

 Tags are Adobe Experience Platform's next generation of tag management technology.
 Tags provide the simplest way to deploy Adobe Analytics, Target, Audience Manager, and many more solutions.
 Get an overview of Tags and the recommended integration with Adobe Experience Manager.

 >[!VIDEO](https://video.tv.adobe.com/v/3417061?quality=12&learn=on)

 ## Prerequisites